Display all Bios

 Leech received a bachelor’s of science in business administration from Penn State University in 1977.
 He is also a graduate of the Stonier Graduate School of Banking at the University of Delaware as well as the National Commercial Lending School at the University of Oklahoma.
 Leech is a certified public accountant in Pennsylvania and is a former member of the Pennsylvania Institute of Certified Public Accountants and the American Institute of Certified Public Accountants.
 Leech is frequently called upon to speak on the topics of banking, finance and entrepreneurship.

 Joseph C. Maroon, M.D., was appointed to the board of directors of Mylan in 2003.
-He is also a member of Mylan's Compensation Committee.
+He is also a member of Mylan's Compliance and Governance and Nominating Committees and chair of the Science and Technology Committee.

 Maroon has more than 30 years of experience as a practicing neurosurgeon.
 He is regarded as a premiere specialist in the surgical treatment of injuries and diseases of the brain and spine, particularly with microscopic and minimally invasive procedures.
 His research into brain tumors, concussions and diseases of the spine have led to many innovative techniques for diagnosing and treating these disorders.